6,409 views

 Admitted to Both, How to Decide?

-Let’s just say it right out: Stanford and Harvard are the two best business schools in the world.
 In terms of prestige and status, you can’t do better than to win the coveted MBA letters from either Stanford or Harvard.
-So it’s not surprising that a large number of people who apply to Stanford also apply to Harvard and vice versa.
-When Harvard gets turned down by applicants it accepts (about 11% of those who gain an offer), more often than not the applicants go west to Stanford, which accepts only 6.5% of those who apply for admission.
+So it’s not surprising that many people who apply to Stanford also apply to Harvard, and vice versa.
+When Harvard gets turned down by applicants it accepts (about 11% of those who receive an offer), more often than not, the applicants go west to Stanford, which accepts roughly 6% of those who apply.
 The same is true when Stanford’s Graduate School of Business (GSB) is passed over by accepted applicants.
 They inevitably head for Harvard Business School (HBS).

-There will always be the persistent stereotypes about these powerhouse schools, that Stanford has historically been the place for those who want to do tech or entrepreneurship and Harvard is the place for those who want to climb a more traditional corporate ladder to the top of a Fortune 500 company.
+There will always be persistent stereotypes about these powerhouse schools: that Stanford has historically been the place for those who want to do tech or entrepreneurship, and that Harvard is the place for those who want to climb a more traditional corporate ladder to the top of a Fortune 500 company.

 For details on MBA program application deadlines, check out our comparison chart here.